blockchain/api-v1-client-java/docs/blockexplorer.md

     	// get an address and read its final balance Address address = blockExplorer.getAddress("1EjmmDULiZT2GCbJSeXRbjbJVvAPYkSDBw");
     	long finalBalance = address.getFinalBalance();

+    	// get an address and read its final balance with filter, limit, and offset Address address = client.getAddress("1jH7K4RJrQBXijtLj1JpzqPRhR7MdFtaW", FilterType.All, 10, 5); long finalBalance = address.getFinalBalance();

     	// get a list of currently unconfirmed transactions and print the relay IP address for each List<Transaction> unconfirmedTxs = blockExplorer.getUnconfirmedTransactions();